Farer/bw_path_finding/README.md

 4. Among the outline information, select the optimal point for bypassing the obstacle.
 (This part is the core)
 5. Combine the starting point and the bypass point to create a kind of waypoint coordinate.
 6. Subsequently, repeat the same process from the bypass point to the destination.
-7. Ultimately, the path is constructed like this: (starting point, waypoint1, waypoint2, ..., waypoint3, destination).
+7. Ultimately, the path is constructed like this: (starting point, waypoint1, waypoint2, ..., waypointN, destination).

 This is fundamentally the same concept as the ray concept used in 3D engines.
 However, since I am working in a 2D context and diagonal movement is not allowed, I only made slight adjustments.